cern-it-efp/EOSC-Testsuite/README.rst

 ================================================

 This tool is intended to be used for cloud services validation and testing across the stack.
+Please find the the repository here: https://github.com/cern-it-efp/OCRE-Testsuite The latest documentation can be found here: https://ocre-testsuite.readthedocs.io/en/latest/

 The test-suite executes four main steps: